easbarba/cejo/README.md

 # Sections

 ## Ops
-   Bundle of automation tasks
+   Front-end of system utilities, services and programs.

 ## Media
-   Management of media
+   Manage and grab media.

 ## Projects
-   Instructions to install FLOSS Project
+   Install local builds of FLOSS Projects.

 ## Distro
-   A one-do-it-all package porcelain for most use Distro Linux package managers
+   An one-do-it-all porcelain for most use Distro Linux package managers.

 # Install